 Many tenants who sign a lease for their apartment or rental unit plan to stay for the full amount of time required in the lease, such as one year.
-But despite your best intentions, you may want (or need) to leave before your lease is up—for example, if you're a student at Arizona State and only want to stay in your apartment for the period of time that school is in session.
-Or perhaps you're moving in with your boyfriend or girlfriend.
-Sometimes, you may need to move in order to be closer to your new job or an elderly parent who needs your help
+But despite having the best intentions, tenants sometimes want (or need) to leave before the lease is up.

 Leaving before a fixed-term lease expires is called "breaking the lease."
 Most of the time, tenants who break a lease are on the hook for the remaining rent due unless the landlord rerents the unit or lets you off the hook.
 However, there are a few circumstances in which an Arizona tenant might be able to break a lease without further liability for the rent.

 In Arizona, a tenant might be able to break a lease without owing future rent in the following situations.

 An Arizona tenant who has been the victim of domestic violence or has been the victim of sexual assault in the unit can break the lease.
 The tenant must provide the landlord with written notice requesting to be let out of the lease or rental agreement on an agreed-upon date within the next 30 days.
 The notice must include one of the following:

 The tenant has the right to break the lease only if the events that resulted in the tenant being a victim happened within the 30-day period immediately before the tenant's notice of termination (unless the landlord agrees otherwise).
 The tenant is liable only for rent and fees owed through the date of the lease termination.
 (Ariz.
 Rev. Stat. § 33-1318 (2022).)